anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>2.
 Optimize Your Loops</h3>

 Loops are an essential part of every software development life cycle.
-Every developer once in a while has implemented any type of loop while coding.
+Every developer has implemented any loop while coding.
 Ever so that there are times when developers need to emphasise the optimisation of loops in their coding solution.
-While working in Python you can actually use a plethora of techniques for making loops run faster.
-Let us dive into it and see an illustration for improving for-loop in Python.
+Let's see some techniques for making loops run faster and see an illustration for improving for-loop in Python.

 *Example 1:*